deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 Start from example or from scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For creating your own workspace, you have two options.
 Option 1 is to use an existing workspace as a template and adapt it to your needs.
 Option 2 is to start from scratch, using an empty workspace.
 Adapting an existing workspace makes a lot of sense if your use-case is close to the scenario of the workspace.
-For example, if you want to set up INSPIRE View and Download Services, it is a good option to use the inspire workspace as a starting point.
+For example, if you want to set up INSPIRE View and Download Services, it is a good option to use :ref:`anchor-workspace-inspire` as a starting point.

-In order to create a new workspace, you will have to create a new directory in the ``.deegree`` workspace.
+In order to create a new workspace, simply create a new directory in the ``.deegree`` directory.

 .. figure:: images/workspace-new.png
    :target: _images/workspace-new.png